kirandash/reactbasics/readme.md

 ### 5. Setting and Getting Properties of a Component
 {this.props.variablename} - to get a variable data {this.props.children} - to get all the content from child

+### 6. Creating a To Do Application with React
+jsx js/ build/